Tycro-Games/tycro-games.github.io/_projects/GS Map Editor.md

 ## 📚 Project Article

 I like writing articles on the topics I worked on.
-It makes me feel I can help others learn about the topic and it **[Making a Grand Strategy Map Editor Plugin for Godot in C++](https://tycro-games.github.io/posts/Grand-Strategy-Editor-using-Gdextension-in-Godot-with-C++/)**
+It makes me feel I can help others learn about the topic and it.
+The one below describes how the rendering works at a basic level.
+**[Making a Grand Strategy Map Editor Plugin for Godot in C++](https://tycro-games.github.io/posts/Grand-Strategy-Editor-using-Gdextension-in-Godot-with-C++/)**

 ## 📂 Source Code